Surgical Pathology Specimen Guide

 Springfield, OR 97475-0285

-- Each specimen container must be labeled with the patient’s full name, date of birth, and biopsy site.
+- Each primary specimen container must be labeled with at least two identifiers at the time of collection (e.g., the patient’s full name, DOB, SSN, requisition/order number, accession number, or unique random number) and biopsy site.

 - Each specimen must be accompanied by a completed tissue request form.
 All of the information on the request form must be provided to correctly process the specimen and to avoid delays in reporting.